light gray lines

 DBS logo

 Singapore-based DBS Bank is one of Asia’s leading financial service providers.
 It operates in 19 markets, including China, India, and Indonesia, and serves around 19 million customers.
-DBS began its transformation process in 2014 with a clear goal: to become “digital to the core.”
-Since then, it has rolled out a series of strategic initiatives focused on adopting new technologies, improving process agility, and enhancing the customer experience.
+DBS began its transformation in 2014 with the goal of becoming “digital to the core” and has since launched a series of strategic initiatives to adopt new technologies.

 ADA and ALAN platforms

-ADA and ALAN are two key solutions that have played a major role in making DBS one of the strongest digital transformation examples in banking.
-ADA is DBS’s internal data platform that serves as a single source of truth across the organization.
-ALAN is the bank’s standardized AI protocol and knowledge hub, giving teams access to past use cases, data sets, and ML techniques.
+ADA and ALAN are two key solutions that have played a major role in making DBS one of the strongest examples of digital transformation in banking.
+ADA is DBS’s internal data platform, serving as a single source of truth across the organization.
+ALAN is the bank’s standardized AI protocol and knowledge hub, providing teams with access to past use cases, datasets, and ML techniques.

 This setup enables DBS engineers to develop and deploy AI models much faster.
 As of 2024, the bank had scaled to over 800 models and 350 use cases.